-The Company adopted Topic 842 as of January 1, 2019 under the modified retrospective method.
 The Company's leases are substantially for land, and as a result the Company expects to derive the residual value of the land at the end of the lease term.
 That residual value is expected to be substantially the same as the current book value.